-The parties shall electronically file their briefs through the court's CM/ECF system and shall submit courtesy copies of briefs and evidentiary submissions to the Clerk's office (not to chambers) marked as judge's courtesy copy.
-The parties are then required to email their briefs, in Word or WordPerfect format, to the chamber's email address at bowdre_chambers@alnd.uscourts.gov.
-The materials submitted via email shall contain the exact same materials and only the materials that are electronically filed through the court's CM/ECF system.
+The parties shall electronically file their briefs through the court's CM/ECF system and shall submit an exact courtesy copy of the brief to the Clerk's office for delivery to the court's chambers.4 The parties are then required to email their briefs, in Word or WordPerfect format, to the chamber's email address at proctor_chambers@alnd.uscourts.gov.
+The materials submitted to the Clerk's office for delivery to the court's chambers, as well as those sent via email, shall contain the exact same materials and only the materials which are electronically filed through the court's CM/ECF system.
+There must be no differences between the electronically "filed" briefs and the "copy" provided to the court, except that the courtesy copy submitted for chambers must be three-hole punched.
 In the event of a later appeal, the court will not look favorably upon motions to supplement the record on appeal to add materials on the ground that such materials were submitted to the court but were not electronically "filed" with the Clerk.